 AirBnb’s on the Blue Ridge Parkway

-Some of our favorite AirBnB’s in NC near the parkway include:
+Some of our favorite AirBnB’s in NC near the Blue Ridge Parkway in NC include:

 VRBO’s on the Blue Ridge Parkway